Service Animals/ESA Policy and Guidelines

 Requirements & Responsibilities

 The service animal must be trained and have current health records.
 The animal must be well-groomed and have good hygiene.
 It must be on a leash at all times while accompanying the handler.
 The handler must be in full control of the animal at all times.
 Consequently, the handler is responsible for the behavior and actions of the animal.
 The service animal may not display disruptive behaviors such as barking, whining, growling, rubbing, etc. The service animal may be excluded from the campus when that animal’s behavior poises a direct threat to the health and safety of others, if the animal is destructive, ill or not clean.
+LU requests shot records be provided for service animals that reside in campus housing due to the risk of being in close living quarter with other people, and potentially other service animals.
+We appreciate the collaboration with students who rely on service animals to cultivate health and safety as a priority within our Blue Tiger community.

 Please do not feed or pet the animal.
 Do not attempt to startle the service animal in anyway.
 Please never attempt to separate the handler from the service animal.